-Just one teaspoon of 98% methyl salicylate contains as much salicylate as nearly 90 baby aspirins — which is more than four times the toxic dose for a 22-pound child. [iv]
+Just one teaspoon of 98% methyl salicylate contains as much salicylate as nearly 90 baby aspirins — which is more than four times the toxic dose for a 22-pound child. [ii]

 Is this really an ingredient you feel good about rubbing into your skin?

 9 best ingredients to look for in pain creams